dbylen/efd/06-thesis/index.md

 19th of April 2024

+See the slides

 ## Abstract
 The bachelor thesis deals with creating a visual identity for a fictional festival focused on Art brut.
-The aim of the work was to create a unified visual style that effectively communicates the unique style and character of this specific art form.
+The aim of the work was to create an unified visual style that effectively communicates the unique style and character of this specific art form.

 The theoretical part focuses on basic information about Art brut, its history, including the contribution of Jean Dubuffet, and Art brut in the Czech Republic.
 It also explores marketing strategies, brand personality, social networks and festivals.